momentobooth/momentobooth/documentation/src/getting_started.md

   - Disk: SSD with enough space left for photo storage
   - Monitor: At least 1920x1080 with touch
 - Digital camera
-  - Live view: Supported directly by gPhoto2, or using HDMI out and a USB HDMI capture device
+  - Live view: Supported directly by gPhoto2, or using HDMI out and a USB HDMI capture device (which can act like a webcam)
   - Capturing: Supported directly by gPhoto2
 - Optional: Photo printer